These activities will keep you productive AND give you amazing skin.

 Try something absurd like… a vagina mask

-We’ve seen a lot of crazy this year – and it’s only April!
+We’ve seen a lot of crazy over the last couple of years.
 We’ll be damned if we miss out on trying something peculiar.
 No, we’re not talking about Kim Kardashian’s horrific vampire facial or Gwyneth Paltrow’s infamous jade egg for the vagina.
 But speaking of lady bits, here’s something you could try – a vagina mask.
 We tried Two Lips Blackout Activated Charcoal Mask a while back and still cannot forget the experience.
 The mask helps to soothe, detoxify, brighten and moisturise the vulva and has infrared activated charcoal to boost lymphatic drainage.
 Plus, it’s non-invasive!

 Bonus tip: Do not ditch your regular skincare routine